MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/import-visual.md

 7. If you want the visual to remain on the visualization pane for all reports right-click on it and select **Pin to visualization pane**.

-## Import a visual file into Power BI
+## Import a visual file from your local computer into Power BI

 To import a Power BI visual (*.pbiviz file) that has been downloaded to your local computer, follow these steps: